aws-samples/amazon-sagemaker-secure-mlops/README.md

           --key <your project name>/seed-code/<zip-file name> \
           --tagging 'TagSet=[{Key=servicecatalog:provisioning,Value=true}]'
   ```
-+ Update the `AWS::CodeCommit::Repository` resource in the CloudFormation template with the CI/CD pipeline for the corresponding MLOps project with the new zip-file name.
++ Update the `AWS::CodeCommit::Repository` resource in the CloudFormation template with the CI/CD pipeline for the corresponding MLOps project (`project-model-build-train.yaml` or `proejct-model-deploy.yaml`) with the new zip-file name.

-  Model deploy project:
+  Model deploy project `proejct-model-deploy.yaml`:
   ```yaml
     ModelDeployCodeCommitRepository:
       Type: AWS::CodeCommit::Repository